 Generally speaking, a laundry room just isn't a fun place is it?
 I mean- the main purpose of the room is a place for you to do more housework, right?
 Never ending loads and loads of housework.
 But that doesn't mean that the space shouldn't be pretty to look at.
 And organized.
 It should definitely be organized!
 Here are 10 laundry room ideas to inspire both of us to get organized in our laundry rooms!
 (And make it pretty too!)

 Organized Laundry Room Ideas: Hanging Laundry Baskets

 I love the idea of creating sorting bins on the wall and insisting that I will only wash what has been properly sorted into a bin!
 Created by The Pin Junkie and featured on Remodelaholic.
-You can find the hanging laundry bags here ).
+You can find the hanging laundry bags here This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. ).

 A Place for the Lost Socks